kangzhai/PlncRNA-HDeep/README.md

 # PlncRNA-HDeep
-The related datasets and scoure codes of PlncRNA-HDeep are privided by Q. Kang.
+The related datasets and scoure codes of PlncRNA-HDeep are provided by Q. Kang.

 The latest version is updated on June 18, 2020